cssmh/web-app/README.md

 1. **User Authentication:**

    - Users can register and log in securely.
-   - Email verification for new users.
-   - Password reset functionality.

 2. **Blog Post Management:**

    - CRUD operations for blog posts (Create, Read, Update, Delete).
    - Dashboard for users to manage their own posts.
-   - Admin capabilities to moderate content.

 3. **Responsive User Interface:**